 Elevated the Osaka Office to the Osaka Branch, and the Kitakyushu Office to the Kyushu Branch.

-Transferred the Fukuoka Office to Hakataekichuogai, Hakata-ku, Fukuoka.
+Transferred the Fukuoka Office to Hakataekichuougai, Hakata-ku, Fukuoka.

 Participated, as the main sponsor, in the ICR2016 International Congress on Rheology in Kyoto.

-Released the latest models of quick thermal conductivity meters.
+Released the latest models of quick thermal conductivity meters (QTM-700 series).

 KEM was selected as one of the companies driving regional growth.

-Released the latest models of automatic analyzers for total phosphorus and total nitrogen.
+Released the latest model of automatic analyzer for total phosphorus and total nitrogen (WPA-1000) in domestic market.

-JIS B 7922 “Electronic Wet-bulb globe temperature (WBGT) index meter” was released, and the WBGT-200 series became compliant with these regulations.
+JIS B 7922 “Electronic Wet-bulb globe temperature (WBGT) index meter” was established , and portable heat stroke checkers (WBGT-200 series) became compliant with this standard.

 Transferred the Osaka Branch to Otemae, Chuo-ku, Osaka.